El Salvador in the OTI Festival: History

 El Salvador was one of the least successful participants in the OTI Festival.
-In 1975 in San Juan, Puerto Rico, one year after their debut, the Central American country finished last with zero points in a tie with Bolivia.
+In 1975, one year after its debut, it finished last with zero points in a tie with Bolivia.
+In 1977, it achieved sixth place with "Enséñame a vivir" by Ana Marcela D'Antonio.

-In Madrid in 1977 TCS achieved sixth place for El Salvador with Ana Marcela D'Antonio with her song "Enseñame a vivir" (Teach me how to live) which was acclaimed by the juries and the press.
 This was the first and only time when the Salvadorean delegation reached the top ten places in the contest.